dmitrylife/Dmitrylife.github.io/docs/v2/quickstart.md

 psi-download-data
 ```

-This command creates the local `data/` directory and fetches all required files
+This command creates the local `data/` directory and downloads all the necessary files from the repository.
-from their official public sources.

 ---